YushiPy/TouringPolygons/README.md

 However, this approach is clearly very slow.
 While we cannot solve the problem in polynomial time, we can try to improve upon this approach by attempting to model the problem as an integer optimization problem with a quadratic target and linear constraints.

-We believe that a Branch and Bound strategy mnay work nicely for this problem, as we can use the convex hull of the non convex polygons as an upper bound for the problem.
+We believe that a Branch and Bound strategy may work nicely for this problem, as we can use the convex hull of the non convex polygons as an upper bound for the problem.

+## Requirements

+- `Python 3.12+`
+    - `matplotlib`